About Us

 Trauma Informed, Consent Based, Pay What You Decide

 Founded in 2021 by multi-disciplinary artist Benjamin Bass, Broken Mirror Studios strives to provide the Philadelphia area with an artistic sanctuary dedicated to the continued development of craft, the exploration of ideas, and the building of community.
-Part acting studio, part creative lab, Broken Mirror Studio supports actors and artists realign with the excitement of having an artistic practice while providing a safe and inclusive environment to discuss and explore new ideas.
-Working from a "Pay What You Decide" model Broken Mirror firmly believes in the prioritization of growth and community over profit.
+Part acting studio, part creative lab, Broken Mirror Studio supports actors and artists realign with a culture of practice while providing a safe and inclusive environment to discuss and explore new ideas.
+Working from a pay-what-you-can model, Broken Mirror firmly believes in the prioritization of growth and community over profit.

 Why "Broken Mirror"?